Simon-Leonard/APERO/README.md

 APERO package contain two main functions; One for each module.
 For further documentation, please refer to the example script and function help with help("APERO_start_detection") and help("APERO_stop_detection").

+An example dataset with the script used to detect RNAs is also provided in the example folder

 # Reference
 If you want too know more about APERO program and evaluation, have a look a the APERO publication (Leonard et al., in preparation)